 Begin time rule definition - The specification of what determines the beginning time of the activity

 End time rule definition - The specification of what determines the ending time of the activity

 Required object type list - The list of objects systems are expected to identify for the activity.
 Note: this aspect of an activity not addressed by ActEV-PC.

 Description and Example Chip Videos

-Description: A person closing the door to a vehicle or facility.
+Description: A person closing the door to a vehicle.

 Start: The event begins 1 s before the door starts to move.

 End: The event ends after the door stops

 moving.
 People in cars who close the car door from